-The purpose of an Access Arrangement is to ensure, where possible, that barriers to assessment are removed for a candidate who has a learning difficulty or is disabled, preventing them from being placed at a substantial disadvantage as a consequence of persistent and significant difficulties.
-The integrity of the assessment is maintained, whilst at the same time providing access to assessments for a candidate with learning difficulties or a disability.
+The purpose of an Access Arrangement is to ensure, where possible, that barriers to assessment are removed for a disabled candidate preventing them from being placed at a substantial disadvantage as a consequence of persistent and significant difficulties.
+The integrity of the assessment is maintained, whilst at the same time providing access to assessments for a disabled candidate.